 Mesa Dog Bite Lawyers

 Injuries from a dog attack may go beyond scrapes and cuts, with significant financial, emotional, and physical consequences for your life.
 Dog owners are responsible for their pets’ behavior and should be held liable when their dogs attack or bite innocent people.
 If you or a loved one was bitten by a dog, your focus should be on healing rather than dealing with difficult insurance companies and complex legal cases.
-Protect your rights by retaining legal counsel immediately.
+Protect your rights by seeking legal representation immediately.

 According to medical literature, up to 18 percent of dog bite cases reported infections, some of which may be extremely harmful to humans.
 Infections from dog attacks may lead to severe conditions, including Tetanus, Methicillin-resistant Staphylococcus aureus (MRSA), Pasteurella multocida, Capnocytophaga spp., and Rabies.
 Aside from infections, dog bites may cause several other injuries, such as: